labpiratas/privacytools-br/README.md

 - Fácil de usar
 - Respeita a privacidade do usuário

+Pode haver exessões, se não houver software disponível que atenda os critérios.

-There can be exeptions if no software is available that meet the criteria.
+_(There can be exeptions if no software is available that meet the criteria.

 ## Imagens